uvarc/rc-website/content/userinfo/ivy-win-sw/perl.md

 +++
+title = ""
-title = "Preinstalled Strawberry Perl on Ivy Windows VM" description = "" author = "SOMRC Staff" date = "2018-01-29T15:45:12-05:00"
+description = ""
+author = "SOMRC Staff"
 images = [""]
 categories = ["userinfo"]
 tags = [
-    "Perl",
-    "windows",
-    "ivy"
+    "tag1",
+    "tag2"
 ]
 draft = false
 +++

 # Perl

-Our VMs have Strawberry Perl 5.24 available as part of the Windows VM, as of the last writing.
+Our VMs have Perl 5.16.3 available as part of the base linux VM.
 Licensed as open source under the GPL, it is most often used to develop mission critical software, and has excellent integration with markup languages such as HTML, XML, amongst others.
 Since it is both Object Oriented as well as procedural, it could be used within a multitude